One day after Zelenskyy speech, US, Russia square off at UN

 Earlier this week, he warned that his nuclear-armed country will “certainly use all means available to us” if its territory is threatened and to defend the country and its people.

-Zelenskyy’s speech was distinguished by its context.
-It took place after Moscow’s extraordinary mobilization announcement.
-It was the first time Zelenskyy addressed the world’s leaders gathered together since Russia invaded in February.
-And it wasn’t delivered at the rostrum where other presidents, prime ministers and monarchs speak — but instead by video after Zelenskyy was granted special permission to not come in person.

-Putin’s decree Wednesday about the mobilization was sparse on details.
-Officials said as many as 300,000 reservists could be tapped.
+Putin’s decree Wednesday about the mobilization was sparse on details but officials said as many as 300,000 reservists could be tapped.
 It was apparently an effort to seize momentum after the Ukrainian counteroffensive.

 But the first such call-up in Russia since World War II also brought the fighting home in a new way for Russians and risked fanning domestic anxiety and antipathy toward the war.
 Shortly after Putin’s announcement, flights out of the country rapidly filled up, and more than 1,000 people were arrested at rare antiwar demonstrations across the country.